 By Ed Staskus

-Clyde Ferguson stumbled into the Queen Elizabeth Hospital mortuary room like he was seeing it for the first time, even though he had been PEI’s pathologist for 11 years.
+Clyde Ferguson stumbled into the Queen Elizabeth Hospital mortuary room like he was seeing it for the first time, even though he had been the provincial pathologist for 11 years.
 He waited for the sharp stab in his left hip to go away.
 He felt unsteady.
 He steadied himself with one hand on the doorjamb.
 He was all right after a moment, as far as it went.
 His left heel wouldn’t flatten down to the floor.
 That leg had gotten shorter the past five years.
 He put his arms at his sides and breathed evenly.

 His hip hurt like hell and worse.
 He knew exactly what the matter was.
 It had finally gotten to be bone on bone.
 The day had always been coming.
 Walking and yoga and strong drink had forestalled the inevitable.
-But he walked too much the last scattering days.
+But he had walked too much the past several days.
 When the weather had gotten better, he drove to Brackley Beach, and walked two miles back and forth three days in a row.
 That was a mistake.
 It wasn’t the same as his treadmill, which had arm rails he could support himself on.
 He had three months left before his retirement became official.
 When it was signed and sealed, he was getting an after-market hip the next day, going back to Tracadie, and staying there.
 He would break it in and in the evening cut up fillets rather than dead folks.

 He blinked in the fluorescent light, wondering why there were two tables set up for him.
 When he remembered the arm, he remembered he was going to have to do two post-mortems, one on the arm and one on the young woman who the arm belonged to.